MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Add-AzureRmDataLakeStoreFirewallRule.md

 ```

 ## DESCRIPTION
-The Add-AzureRmDataLakeStoreFirewallRule cmdlet adds a firewall rule to the specified Data Lake Store account.
+The **Add-AzureRmDataLakeStoreFirewallRule** cmdlet adds a firewall rule to the specified Data Lake Store account.

 ## EXAMPLES

-### --------------------------  Example 1: Add a new firewall rule to a Data Lake Store account  --------------------------
+### Example 1: Add a new firewall rule to a Data Lake Store account
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Add-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyRule -StartIpAddress "127.0.0.1" -EndIpAddress "127.0.0.2"
 ```

-This creates a new firewall rule called "MyRule" in account "ContosoADL" with an IP range of 127.0.0.1 - 127.0.0.2
+This command creates a firewall rule called MyRule in account ContosoADL with an IP range of 127.0.0.1 - 127.0.0.2.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to add the firewall rule to
+Specifies the Data Lake Store account that this cmdlet adds the firewall rule to.

 ```yaml
 Type: String